A better way to add multiple strokes around text in Photoshop

 Enter a size for the first stroke and remember this value.

-Step 4: Set the stroke alignment to Outside
+Step 4: Set the Stroke Alignment to Outside

-Next, we want the stroke to appear around the outside of the letters.
-So click the Stroke Options box.
+We want the stroke to wrap around the outside of the letters.

 Opening the Stroke Options.